 Opponents of capital punishment have pushed for more frequent use of DNA testing.
 Even supporters of capital punishment have agreed that those convicted of a capital offense should be allowed to make use of all evidence.
 One of the fears that always accompanies the use of capital punishment is that the jury may sentence an innocent person to death.

 One case highlighting this concern involved a man accused of murdering his sister-in-law in Virginia in 1992.
 The execution of Roger Keith Coleman gained national attention years later.
 In 2005, Governor Mark Warner of Virginia ordered DNA testing on a 24-year-old DNA sample to determine whether Coleman committed the murder.

 Coleman had proclaimed his innocence throughout the case.
 Forensic analysts tested the DNA before his execution.
 Following national media attention, law enforcement decided to test the DNA again.
 Using more advanced technology, forensic analysts retested it.
 In January 2006, Governor Warner announced the results confirmed that Coleman was the killer.

 Supporters of capital punishment responded, arguing that claims of the death penalty's fallibility were unfounded.
 Opponents noted that the danger of a wrongful execution still existed, and they continued their call for the increased use of DNA as an identification tool.

 Have Questions About DNA as an Exoneration Tool?
 Talk to an Attorney

-When you're facing criminal charges, the outcome of your case is going to depend on the evidence presented at trial, especially if it involves DNA evidence.
-Sometimes this evidence can be in your favor and lead to your exoneration, if it's used and presented in the right way to the jury.
-This will depend on the expertise of your criminal defense attorney, some of whom specialize in DNA evidence cases.
+When you face criminal charges, your case's outcome depends on the evidence presented at trial.
+DNA evidence, in particular, is a powerful tool in any case.
+Your case will also depend on the expertise of your criminal defense attorney, some of whom specialize in DNA evidence cases.
 Reach out to a criminal defense attorney to discuss your case and find out how they can help.